Last updated

 which lists transformation steps applied sequentially.
 Transformation steps can define variables (vars

-), and manipulatecolumns
+), and manipulate columns

 (add

-, andrename
+, drop

 (drop